-Tuition & invoices
+Tuition & Invoices

 Your child's full tuition is \$125 per month.
 A signed tuition agreement must be submitted for enrollment into the preschool program.
 We accept checks or cash for tuition payments.
-At this time there is no online payment option for preschool tuition.
+There is no online payment option for preschool tuition.
 Payments can be mailed or dropped off in the Preschool office.
 We highly suggest you do not send payments in with the preschool student.

-Please make checks payable to "Lexington Local Schools" and send the payment to:
+Please make checks payable to "Lexington Local Schools" and send the payment to: Lexington Preschool Attention: Meredith Cotterill 890 W 4th St. Suite 3, Mansfield, OH 44903

-Lexington Preschool

-Attention: Meredith Cotterill

-890 W 4th St, Mansfield, OH 44903